 Shortly after, the village had a cholera outbreak.
 For the first time in their history no one died because the nurses could see patients coming in during the night, and immediately insert IVs and provide other life- saving interventions.
 He said they saved 60 lives of people in the first month of having the solar suitcase.

-There is no one-size-fits-all solution, no silver bullet.
-There are many companies out there providing tailored approaches for communities, and solar solutions have been well-received and have a long life span.
+Reading blog posts about the state of affairs in solar power by companies like Powertec Solar in Saskatchewan, the reader learns that, there is no one-size-fits-all solution, no silver bullet.
+There are many companies out there providing tailored approaches for communities, and solar panel solutions have been well-received and have a long life span.
 In the developed world we say that solar power is for the rich, but in the developing world, it can be the most economical solution for providing electricity for poor communities.

 How You Can Power the World